spsforks/google-sanitizers-wiki/AddressSanitizerForMacImplementationDetails.md

 ### Overriding functions

 Because of the two-level namespaces used by many applications, it is generally impossible to reliably intercept the functions by providing replacements for them and obtaining the original function pointers via `dlsym()`.
-This is why we’re using function patching based on the mach\_star framework (https://github.com/rentzsch/mach_star/tree/master/mach_override).
-We had to make some changes to the `mach_override.{c,h}` in order to make it fit to our needs: externalize the functions that allocate and deallocate the branch islands, because [AddressSanitizer](AddressSanitizer) adds some limitations on their placement (e.g. they should not overlap with the shadow regions or be more than 2 Gb far from the functions being intercepted).
-This has sped up the program execution significantly, because previously the library used to probe the virtual memory space looking for a free page, which resulted in 3M calls to `vm_allocate()` per program run (http://code.google.com/p/address-sanitizer/issues/detail?id=24);
-add a number of instructions unsupported by the trunk mach\_override, including support for short jump instructions, ja and je (http://code.google.com/p/address-sanitizer/issues/detail?id=53);
-because the client library may include its own copy of mach\_override library, we need to make sure it is named differently (otherwise mutual calling of instrumented and non-instrumented functions may result in problems, see http://code.google.com/p/address-sanitizer/issues/detail?id=22)

-After having implemented mach\_override-based function patching (and having written the above text) we’ve found out that Mac OS X allows another method of function interposing based on the `“__DATA,__interpose”` section in the library (http://code.google.com/p/address-sanitizer/issues/detail?id=64).
-However there is a drawback that currently prevents us from employing this technique: looks like it relies on `DYLD_INSERT_LIBRARIES` (analog of `LD_PRELOAD` on Linux), which we currently do not want to use.
+In the past we used the mach\_star framework (https://github.com/rentzsch/mach_star/tree/master/mach_override), but it turned out to be hard to maintain and required code patching.

+The current interposition mechanism is based on the `“__DATA,__interpose”` section in the runtime library (http://code.google.com/p/address-sanitizer/issues/detail?id=64).
+A library with `__DATA,__interpose` must be preloaded into the running process in order for function interposition to work fine.
+To achieve that, at ASan startup we check the contents of DYLD_INSERT_LIBRARIES for the presence of ASan runtime library.
+If it is not listed, we add the runtime library to DYLD_INSERT_LIBRARIES and re-execute the program.

 ### Hooking the memory allocations